seanphan05/Manufacturing-Process-Evaluation/README.md

 2.3	Support Vector Machine

 A Support Vector Machine (SVM) can be imagined as a surface that creates a boundary between points of data plotted in multidimensional that represent examples and their feature values.
-The goal of a SVM is to create a flat boundary called a hyperplane, which divides the space to create fairly homogeneous partitions on either side.
-SVMs use a boundary called a hyperplane to partition data into groups of similar class values.
+To partition data into groups of similar class values, SVMs use a flat boundary called a hyperplane, which divides the space to create fairly homogeneous partitions on either side.

 2.4	Deep Learning Neural Network H2O

 H2O’s Deep Learning is based on a multi-layer feedforward artificial neural network that is trained with stochastic gradient descent using back-propagation.
 The network can contain a large number of hidden layers consisting of neurons with tanh, rectifier, and maxout activation functions.
+In our project, we also split out data to create validation set during training process.

 3. Methodology:

 3.1	Data description  (step 1)

 This product quality data had been collected during the manufacturing process.
-Data set includes two CSV data files in it: param_data_train and param_data_test.
-There are 12 features in training data set and similarly, 11 features in testing data set which lack of the  label feature.
+Data set includes two CSV data files: param_data_train and param_data_test.
+There are 12 features in training data set and similarly, 11 features in testing data set for lack of the label feature.
 While training set contains 43,960 observations, testing set has 43,432 observations.
 Since data had been collected from company, all it information has been confidentially encoded for security purpose.

 Features include product_no (number of batch product), label (good (1) or bad (0)), material A, material B, Brand Name, Material Size, Mix Proportion and some other numerical parameters.
 The purpose of this project is to create a model classifier and implement it on the test datasets to predict the product quality (predict quality label).